GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/mv3-migration-checklist/index.md

 *This API is [replaced by `declarativeNetRequest`][mv3-network-request] in Manifest V3.*

 {% Aside %}
-This only applies to user-installed extensions; force installed extensions (extensions distributed using [ExtensionInstallForcelist][chromium-force-install]).
-These extensions &mdash; typically used in an enterprise setting &mdash; can still use the blocking version of `chrome.webRequest`.
+This only applies to user-installed extensions.
+Force installed extensions (extensions distributed using [ExtensionInstallForcelist][chromium-force-install] and typically used in an enterprise setting) can still use the blocking version of `chrome.webRequest`.
 {% endAside %}